A Geometric Analysis of Small-sized Language Model Hallucinations: Conclusion

 \section{Conclusion}

-We have shown that hallucinations in small-sized LLMs are strongly linked to structural patterns in the embedding space rather than purely to missing knowledge.
-Indeed, genuine responses exhibit higher semantic cohesion, while hallucinated ones form distinct distributions, with inter- versus intra-class distance ratios increasing on average from $1.13$ in the original embedding space to $7.26$ along the Fisher discriminant direction.
-Leveraging the above introduced result, we built a label-propagation framework that achieves F1 scores above $90\%$ across all models. \\* These results suggest that the embedding-space geometry provides both a diagnostic and a practical tool for scalable hallucination detection, complementing existing knowledge-centric or single-response evaluation paradigms.
+By introducing \aporia, we have shown that hallucinations in small-sized LLMs are correlated to structural patterns in the embedding space, rather than purely to missing knowledge: genuine responses exhibit higher semantic cohesion, while hallucinated ones form distinct distributions, with the inter-to-intra-class distance ratio increasing on average from $1.13$ in the original embedding space to $7.26$ along the Fisher discriminant direction.
+Building on this finding, we developed \aporialp, a label-propagation framework achieving F1 scores above $90\%$ on \socrates.

+These results suggest that the embedding-space geometry provides both a diagnostic and a practical tool for scalable hallucination detection, complementing existing knowledge-centric or single-response evaluation paradigms.